 c.
-1600, "allowing to pass through," from Old French permissif, from Latin permiss-, past participle stem of permittere "to let go, let pass, let loose" (see permit (v.)).
-In sense of "tolerant, liberal" it is first recorded 1956; by 1966 it had definite overtones of sexual freedom.
-Earlier it meant "permitted, allowed" (early 15c.).
+1600, "allowing to pass through," from Medieval Latin *permissivus, from Latin permiss-, past-participle stem of permittere "to let go, let pass, let loose" (see permit (v.)).
+In sense of "tolerant, liberal" it is attested by 1946; by 1966 it had definite overtones of sexual freedom.
+Earlier it meant "permitted, allowed" (mid-15c.).
 Related: Permissively; permissiveness.